bcharlier/HMMA238/Projects/TeamWorkflow/workflow.md

 ```
 $ git checkout my_new_branch
 ```
-We can type `git branch` , we will see that the new branch has been selected. (highlited and marked by a *)
+We can type `git branch` , we will see that the new branch has been selected. (highlighted and marked by a symbold `*`)

 ```
 anas@sakhr:~/studies/practicals$ git branch